wso2/docs-ei/en/micro-integrator/docs/develop/integration-development-kickstart.md

     </table>

-6. Send a response back to the client :
+6. Send a response back to the client:

     To send the response back to the client, we can use the **Respond** mediator.
 Place the Respond mediator inside the Aggregate mediator as shown below.